Heinoushare/Sabacc-Flask/README.md

 #### Flask
 The entire web application is based off of Flask. application.py uses the Flask library to handle HTTP GET and POST requests, rendering HTML files and passing data to Jinja2. application.py also uses Flask-Session and Flask-SocketIO, for saving user sessions and receiving and sending Socket.IO messages.

+Each part of the web application that uses Socket.IO has it's own Socket *namespace*.
+A *namespace* is used to tell what a message is for, sort of like the filetype at the end of a file name (.py, .png, .jpeg, etc.).
+Each *namespace* has a corresponding function. application.py uses a total of five seperate *namespaces*, one for the **Global Chat**, and four for a Sabacc game, with varying functions for card phases and keeping track of players.

 #### Werkzeug
 Werkzeug is used for generating and checking password hashes for users, making it difficult for even the application developers to access users' passwords.
 Werkzeug will also display apologies to users when there are internal server errors.